SAP-archive/cloud-workflow-codejam/exercises/08/readme.md

 ![Service Task added](servicetaskadded.png)

-You may notice a warning triangle decorating the Service Task in your workflow - this signifies that there is some configuration missing.
+You may notice a warning triangle decorating the Service Task in your workflow - this signifies that there is some configuration still needed.

 :point_right: While the Service Task is selected, go to the "Details" tab of the "Service Task Properties" on the right hand side, and specify the following values: